scs/substrate-api-client/docs/README.md

 To follow a new partiy branch release, the following needs to be done:
 1. Create a new branch with the same name as the parity release and update dependencies.
 See this [commit](https://github.com/scs/substrate-api-client/commit/a50833a922ff98ae59e2fc587e0ab5466b3acab2) for an example update.
 Release branches are based on a specific api-client release, not master.
 2. Push the changes on the new branch and check CI result.
 CI will be triggered automatically if the branch follows the naming scheme of `release-polkadot-v[0-9]+.[0-9]+.[0-9]+*`.
 Results can be looked up [here](https://github.com/scs/substrate-api-client/actions)
-3. After CI passed, update associated release text with the new branch.
+3. After CI passed, update the associated release text with the new branch.
 See [this release](https://github.com/scs/substrate-api-client/releases/tag/v0.16.0) as an example.

 ## Automatic Release generation